Kitchener–Waterloo Symphony: History

 Glenn Kruspe founded the orchestra in 1945 to accompany the Grand Philharmonic Choir in a concert, and served as its first music director from 1945 to 1960.
 Frederick Pohl succeeded Kruspe and held the post from 1960 to 1970.
 During Pohl's tenure, the KWS Youth Orchestra was established in 1966.
 Raffi Armenian then became music director in 1971, and served until 1993, the longest-serving KWS music director.
 During Armenian's tenure, a sister ensemble to the KUW, the Canadian Chamber Ensemble (CCE), was founded, formed mainly from the principal musicians of the KWS and included flute, oboe, clarinet, bassoon, two horns, two trumpets, trombone, tuba, percussion, two violins, viola, cello and bass.
 The ensemble was affiliated with the Stratford Festival from 1974 to 1980, and toured throughout Canada as well as the United States Europe, and South America.
-The CCE was founded by conductor and was the first major Canadian ensemble to perform in Eastern Europe after the fall of the Berlin wall.
+The CCE was founded by the conductor and was the first major Canadian ensemble to perform in Eastern Europe after the fall of the Berlin wall.
 The KWS' current home hall, Centre In The Square, was built during Armenian's tenure.
 Armenian now has title of music director laureate with the KWS.

 Chosei Komatsu followed Armenian as music director from 1993 to 1999.
 Martin Fischer-Dieskau held the post from 2001 to 2003.
 His initial KWS contract had been for three years.
 However, on 27 November 2003, the KWS board dismissed Fischer-Dieskau unfoundedly from his post about the dispute of a planned orchestra trip abroad.
 This decision did not stand up to the protests of the community and the board had to resign in its entirety.
 Out of consideration for the colleagues who had been voted out of office, a newly elected board set conditions for re-employment that proved unacceptable to Fischer-Dieskau.
 A mutually satisfactory solution could not be reached either in December 2003 or in April 2004.